Getting an Inheritance?

 But the point is, you may end up getting stuck with a tax bill for a business that isn’t worth as much as the government says it is.

-This is why business succession is far from simple, and is a frequent topic of interest for dramatic television shows.
-We recommend you seek the professional advice and council of someone who is expert and specializes in such matters.
+This is why business succession is far from simple and is a frequent topic of interest for dramatic television shows.
+We recommend you seek the professional advice and council of someone who is an expert and specializes in such matters.